 AN AMERICAN CLASSIC

-There are two secrets to making truly great apple pie.
-The first is to mix the dough by hand, a technique learned many moons ago from a local pastry chef.
-Contrary to the popular method of mixing the dough in a food processor—where the consistency is akin to cornmeal, I like mixing dough by rubbing it through the fingers, a process that leaves sheets of fat and butter in the dough that later expand during baking to create light, flaky layers.
+There are two tips I’ll share for making truly great apple pie.
+The first is to mix the dough by hand, a technique learned from a local pastry chef, many moons ago.
+Contrary to the popular method of mixing the dough in a food processor—where the consistency is akin to cornmeal, I like mixing it by rubbing it through the fingers, a process that leaves sheets of fat and butter in the dough that later expand during baking to create light, flaky layers.
 I also use lard and butter in equal measure to create the perfect balance of buttery goodness and tender flakiness.

 The second secret is to lightly sauté the apples before filling the pie.
 The apples cook down while they bake, I find that pre-cooking them solves the problem of air pockets forming between the pie crust and the apples, it also allows for more control of adjusting the balance of tartness and sweetness since the addition of sugar and lemon juice, and zest takes place in the sauté pan rather than the mixing bowl.
 Because I’ve paired this pie with our 2017 Estate Chardonnay, I’ve kept the flavor profile of the apple filling lighter and tarter than I might for a typical old-fashioned apple pie. — Christine Havens, Marketing Director

 2 1/2 cups all-purpose flour (I love King Arthur)

 1 stick butter, cold, cut into 1/4” cubes

 1 stick shortening, cold, cut into 1/4” cubes

 1 teaspoon sugar

 1 egg white